 The third programme of work involves app rationalisation and cloud modernisation.
 This initiative requires the movement of hundreds of applications to the cloud.
 The company has a roadmap to finish the migration process within the next three years.
 “We have a lot of legacy applications, so this is a big project,” she says.

-Building upon these horizontal foundations, Kanioura says her team will aim to create strong business capabilities during this timeframe.
+Building on these horizontal foundations, Kanioura says her team will aim to create strong business capabilities during this timeframe.
 While PepsiCo usually markets and sells products through other organisations, such as retailers, the company also wants to develop its business-to-consumer (B2C) channel and look for ways to boost customer experiences.

 Commercial excellence is another area where Kanioura is looking to enhance business capabilities and build a true omnichannel experience.